lamps-wg/cms-euf-cma-signeddata/draft-ietf-lamps-cms-euf-cma-signeddata.md

 The use of signed attributes in CMS signatures effectively reverts any signature scheme to a scheme based on the hash-then-sign paradigm.
 Modern signature schemes diverge from the hash-then-sign paradigm which allows them to reach better security reductions.
 Specifically, some signature schemes like SLH-DSA [FIPS-205], LMS/HSS [RFC8554], and XMSS [RFC8391] prefix a randomization string to the internal hash operation of the scheme's signature generation function and thus achieve independence from the assumption of collision resistance of the underlying hash-function in their security reduction.

-It should be noted that by employing signed attributes in CMS signatures, the modern signature schemes loose this security property.
+It should be noted that by employing signed attributes in CMS signatures, the modern signature schemes lose this security property.

 # ASN.1 Module